tomwanzek/ngx-anime/README.md

 # Ngx Anime

 This repo contains a slightly-more-than-minimally viable demo of Angular animation using input parameters.
-It relies on features introduced with Angular 4.2.
+It relies on features first introduced with Angular 4.2.

 A live demo can be found at [tomwanzek.github.io/ngx-anime](https://tomwanzek.github.io/ngx-anime/)